michaelheyman/coinbase-pro-order/terraform/README.md

 ## Enhancements

 - [ ] Update providers to latest versions
-- [ ] Co-location of resources into the same region to reduce costs -- start with multi-region buckets and co-locate with cloud funBctions
 - [ ] Provision the `Secret Manager Secret Accessor` role to the `${var.project_id}@appspot.gserviceaccount.com` service account
 - [ ] Divest from having to use the credentials file -- define all resources